 “The negroni has always been one of our favorite cocktails here at Imbibe,” explains Karen Foley, Imbibe’s publisher.
 “When we launched Negroni Week back in 2013, the cocktail was just starting to experience a resurgence, so we thought this would be a fun way to expand that momentum.
 It’s been amazing to see enthusiasts and bartenders around the world rally behind this cocktail as a way to support causes that are meaningful to them.”

-Here are some of the Portland spots offering standout spins on the negroni this year, along with the nonprofits they’re supporting:
+Here are some of the Portland spots that are offering standout spins on the negroni in 2018, along with the nonprofits they are supporting:

 - The drink: The Oldtown Chinatown Negroni crafted by Altabira City Tavern bar manager Bonny Macdonald replaced gin with tea-infused rye whiskey and adds Campari and sweet vermouth; served up.

 - The charity: Outside In

 - The drink: The Bamboo Negroni at Bamboo Sushi was comprised of Saint George Terroir gin, Campari, Cappelletti, pisco, Interrobang vermouth, rose water and a smoked lemongrass ice cube; served with a candied lemongrass stalk.

 - The drink: La Fleur von Europa at Lechon was made with Aria Portland dry gin, Campari, Lillet Blanc, Aperol and three dashes of Underberg; stirred, and served up in a coupe with a garnish of star anise floating on a rose petal.

 - The charity: Inspire Artistic Minds